alifarukyucel/tams/docs/Testing101.md

 #### 401 UNAUTHORIZED
 Double check that your mocking of the auth pipeline works correctly and ask others to check.
+Also make sure you are sending at least a token with the request.
+If you are receiving a 401 then your requests failed to get through the authentication of the module.
+Don't throw this yourself.

+#### 403 FORBIDDEN
+But what if I want to throw 401?
+You throw this one.
+This means they are authenticated by the server, hence not 401, but do not have the permissions to do this action.
-Might in the future also be thrown if a non-responsible lecturer is touching responsible lecturer endpoints.
+Think of a non-responsible lecturer trying to touch responsible lecturer endpoints.

-(I don't recall us doing that?!)

 #### 404 NOT FOUND
 This error will occur in 2 ways.